ipfs/specs/IPIP/0000-gateway-tar-response-format.md

 ### User benefit

+Users will be able to directly download deserialized UnixFS directories from the gateway.
+Having a single TAR stream is saving resources on both client and HTTP server, and removes complexity related to redundant buffering or CAR deserialization when gateway is trusted.

-Users will be able to directly download UnixFs directories from the gateway.
-In the Web UI, for example, we will be able to create a direct link to download the file, instead of using the API to put the whole file in memory before downloading it, saving resources and avoiding bugs.
+In the Web UI, for example, we will be able to create a direct link to download a directory, instead of using the API to put the whole file in memory before downloading it.

-CLI users will be able to download a directory with existing tools like `curl` and `tar` without having to talk to implementation-specific RPC APIs like `/api/v0/get`.
+CLI users will be able to download a directory with existing tools like `curl` and `tar` without having to talk to implementation-specific RPC APIs like `/api/v0/get` from Kubo.

 ### Compatibility

-This RFC is backwards compatible.
+This IPIP is backwards compatible: adds a new opt-in response type, does not modify preexisting behaviors.

 ### Security

 Manually created UnixFS DAGs can be turned into malicious TAR files.
-For example, if a UnixFS directory contains a file that points at a relative path outside of its root, the unpacking of the TAR file may overwrite local files.
+For example, if a UnixFS directory contains a file that points at a relative path outside its root, the unpacking of the TAR file may overwrite local files outside the expected destination.

+In order to prevent this, the specification requires implementations to do basic sanitization of paths returned inside a TAR response.

-In order to prevent this, if the UnixFS directory contains a file whose path points outside of the root, the TAR file download **must** fail by force-closing the HTTP connection, leading to a network error.
+If the UnixFS directory contains a file whose path points outside the root, the TAR file download **must** fail by force-closing the HTTP connection, leading to a network error.

 To test this, we provide some [test fixtures](#test-fixtures).
 The user should be